-In addition to a Planning Application and corresponding application processing fees, the items identified above are described in detail below.
+In addition to a Planning Application, the items identified above are described in detail below.
 Please review this submittal checklist thoroughly.
 Depending on the full scope of your project, additional items, as identified in the Complete Dixon Planning Application Submittal Checklist may be deemed necessary in the review of your application.
-The complete submittal checklist can be found at the front counter of City Hall or online on the Planning Division's webpage at: https://www.cityofdixon.us/155/Community-Development.
+The complete submittal checklist can be found at the front counter of City Hall or online.